Cascading/Impatient/part8/README.md

 Amazon AWS Elastic MapReduce
 ============================

-To run this Scalding app on the Amazon AWS cloud, you'll need to have an AWS account with credentials setup locally -- for example, in your `~/.aws_cred/` directory.
+To run this Scalding app on the Amazon AWS cloud, you'll need to have an AWS account.
+Be sure to sign up for EMR, S3, SimpleDB.
+Also have your credentials set up locally -- for example, in your `~/.aws_cred/` directory.

 Then install these two excellent AWS tools: